QUICK ANSWER

 What DBPR does not publish:

 The gap between what's published and what would actually explain the trend is significant.
-DBPR can tell you the pass rate dropped.
-It can't tell you which specific inputs drove the drop.
-The analysis below relies on cross-referencing DBPR counts with independent sources (school completion data from Florida Real Estate Commission, state licensee counts, and publicly reported exam prep data) to form the most defensible set of hypotheses.
+DBPR can tell you what the pass rate was.
+It cannot tell you which specific study behaviors drove the result.
+The analysis below is framed as likely candidate-side explanations, not as an official DBPR causal finding.

 Florida DBPR exam statistics are the starting point for any serious analysis of the pass rate.
 They're not the whole story.